 - confirmation that your data is being processed; and

-- The right to erasure – You have the right is to request the deletion or removal of personal data where there is no compelling reason for its continued processing.
+- The right to erasure – you have the right to request the deletion or removal of personal data where there is no compelling reason for its continued processing;

-- The right to data portability – You are able to obtain and reuse their personal data for their own purposes across different services.
-This right allows you to move, copy or transfer personal data easily from one IT environment to another in a safe and secure way, without hindrance to usability
+- The right to data portability – you are able to obtain and reuse your personal data for your own purposes across different services.
+This right allows you to move, copy or transfer personal data easily from one IT environment to another in a safe and secure way, without hindrance to usability.

 - processing based on legitimate interests or the performance of a task in the public interest/exercise of official authority (including profiling);